 5th house: speculation and intelligence, stocks, trading, and creative pursuits and talent.

-8th house: inheritance, money that comes through others
+8th house: inheritance, money that comes from others

 The planets that rule houses 2, 11, 5 and 9 are your money and wealth planets.
 The ruler of the 8th house will not bring you money, but planets placed in that house can indicate money through inheritance or marriage.
 Planets in houses 2, 11, 5 and 9 will produce money, but if you do not have planets in these houses the planetary rulers of these houses will indicate the capability to achieve money, and from what source.